Faculty Research Programs & Labs

-Mathematics*: Dr. Agegnehu Atena, Mathematics, is developing a minor in Applied Mathematics program at SSU through a 3 year $399,972 NSF-funded HBCU-UP Targeted Infusion Project (TIP) grant.
-The minor in Applied Math will be offered beginning with the Fall 2017 semester.
+Mathematics*: Dr. Agegnehu Atena, Mathematics, is promoting the minor in Applied Mathematics program at SSU through a 3 year $399,972 NSF-funded HBCU-UP Targeted Infusion Project (TIP) grant.
+The minor in Applied Math was offered beginning with the Fall 2017 semester.
 It is available for all academic majors at SSU that meet the necessary prerequisites.
-To enroll or for more information, contact Dr. Atena.
+Students who declare the minor are eligible for research internships/scholarships that provide financial support and provide applied math research training.
+To declare the minor or for more information, contact Dr. Atena.

 Data Analytics*: Dr. Suman Niranjan, College of Business Administration, is developing a certificate in data analytics through a 3 year $399,974 NSF HBCU-UP TIP grant.
 For more information, contact Dr. Niranjan.

 Interdisciplinary Transportation Studies**: Dr. Jonathan Lambright, Professor, Engineering Technology, has developed a new certificate program in interdisciplinary transportation studies/logistics through a 3 year $477,824 NSF HBCU-UP TIP grant.
 SSU students began enrolling in the new certificate program beginning with the Spring 2017 semester.
 The program will support SSU students to pursue jobs in the high-demand logistics field including with local employers such as the Georgia Ports Authority.
 To enroll or for more information, contact Dr. Lambright.